wxy1203/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons.
-2. Arrow shows a list of persons.
-3. User requests to list tasks of a specific person in the persons list.
-4. Arrow shows a list of task of the person.
-5. User requests to mark a specific task in the tasks list as complete or incomplete.
+1. User requests to mark a task as complete.
+2. Arrow changes the status of the given task to be complete.
-6. Arrow marks the task as specified.
+3. Arrow shows the task to be complete.

     Use case ends.

 **Extensions**

-* 2a.
-The persons list is empty.

-  Use case ends.

-* 3a.
-The given persons index is invalid.
+* 1b.
+There is no task name provided.

-    * 3a1.
+    * 1b1.
 Arrow shows an error message.

-      Use case resumes at step 2.

-* 4a.
-The tasks list is empty.

   Use case ends.